je2mz/zomZomHappyFunZone/playableCharacters/Wizard.md

 ### Slush

-_A spout of snow forms around your hands as you tunnel the slush towards a target._
+_A spout of snow forms around your hands as you shower the slush on top of a target._

 **Targets:** Single